 I will never forget Ray's help in acquiring the radio and will forever be grateful to Ray and to Melvin.

 From time to time I hook it up to my ARBE and listen to it play.
-I like to think Ralph, Melvin and Arthur would have wanted it that way.
+I like to think Ralph, Melvin and Atwater would have wanted it that way.